Ashutosh-Ojha/Loan_Approval_Prediction/README.md

 ## Usage

 1. Install the required packages.
-2. Open the Jupyter Notebook (`Loan_Approval_Prediction.ipynb`) using Jupyter Notebook or Jupyter Lab.
+2. Open the Jupyter Notebook (`loanprediction.ipynb`) using Jupyter Notebook or Jupyter Lab.
 3. Follow the step-by-step instructions in the notebook to understand the data, preprocess it, and train machine learning models.